ervinne13/gg-mern-workshop/modules/js-basics/mastering-this-keyword.md

 ​
 We created an object using the `parent()` function returning an object literal with `foo` yet we still can't access `this.bar`'s value.

+### What We're Getting Wrong

+What the instructor observe is that developers usually assume that the `this` keyword is based on the parent where the function accessing it is declared.
+This is entirely wrong.

 ### Trying to make sense:

 The `this` identifier is contextual based on the conditions of the function's invocation. this binding has nothing to do with where a function is declared, but has instead everything to do with __the manner in which the function is called.__ ​